 ACCESS_TOKEN = "<ACCESS_TOKEN>"

-Sending emails using Python
+Sending emails with Python

 Now we get to write some code!
 For my code editor, I’m going to use Geany; however, you can use the IDE of your choice.